figure-io/polymer-matrix-diagram/README.md

 el.zMin = -10;
 ```

 If set to `null`, the `zMin` is dynamically calculated from the data.
+This attribute is only relevant when the z-value accessor is a `function`.

 #### el.zMax